LORD BYRON & VILLA

 de la Capite, then a short walk downhill on Chermin de Ruth.

-Since you can’t go in the villa, while in the area for literature and book lovers the nearby Martin Bodmer Foundation is well worth a visit, several blocks back toward Geneva on the Route de la Capite or two bus stops on Bus line A at the Cologny-Temple stop (see Bodmer Collection Library Cologny).
+Through October of 2016, the Bodmer Library offer presented a special Frankenstein 200th Anniversry Exhibit, including early drafts of the book.
+For literature and book lovers the nearby Martin Bodmer Foundation is well worth a visit, several blocks back toward Geneva on the Route de la Capite or two bus stops on Bus line A at the Cologny-Temple stop (see Bodmer Collection Library Cologny).
 Bodmer gathered one of the world’s great private book collections with many magnificent examples now on display in a new collections museum, including Egyptian Papyruses and Illustrated Manuscripts.

 Find best hotel and travel deals for Geneva at TripAdvisor